-But, that can be a problem as well because they can get bored with the same training and you always have to find new ways to gain his attention.
+But, that can be a problem as well because they can get bored with the same training and you always have to find new ways to gain their attention.

 Physical Traits of the Doberman Pinscher

-In this section of the guide, you will discover how big does a full grown Doberman Pinscher get, and also, for how many years you can expect him to be your loyal companion.
+In this section of the guide, you will discover how big does a full grown Doberman Pinscher gets, and also, for how many years you can expect him to be your loyal companion.

 How big is a full-grown Doberman Pinscher?